 I form my production company A Light in the Universe Filmworks aka ALITUF.
 The projects of ALITUF have screened at film festivals internationally.

-Currently, I am in Brooklyn freelancing as a director and editor and continuing to produce content through ALITUF.
+Currently I am living in New York City freelancing as a director and editor and continuing to produce content through ALITUF.

 To be continued …